-Because bankruptcy asset valuation is so critical to successful reorganization, we spend an inordinate amount of time in addressing valuation methods and metrics, in the context of current information and economic data.
+Asset valuation is the cornerstone of business litigation and restructuring.
+That is why we focus on optimizing valuation in every part of our work.
+If valuations are correct, strategic litigation can likely stay on track for success.
+The same can be said for a reorganization plan and creditor strategies in restructuring or Chapter 11 cases.
+Because asset valuation is so critical to successful reorganization, we spend an inordinate amount of time in addressing valuation methods and metrics, in the context of current information and economic data.

 Authoritative Article by Chief Judge Sontchi (D.Delaware)

-Bankruptcy valuation metrics used in contest proceedings are spelled out in the authoritative paper, “Valuation Methodologies: a Judge’s View by US Bankruptcy Judge Christopher S. Sontchi (Chief Judge, D.Delaware), a company and/or its assets can be valued in one of four ways (as paraphrased in this section, below):
+Valuation metrics used in contest proceedings (covering business litigation and bankruptcy proceedings) are outlined out in the authoritative paper, “Valuation Methodologies: a Judge’s View by Bankruptcy Judge Christopher S. Sontchi (Chief Judge, D.Delaware).
+A company and/or its assets can be valued in one of four ways (as paraphrased in this section, below):

 1. Estimation of current asset values, typically using liquidation value or replacement value;